justinchou/ethereum-privatechain-generator-script/README.md

 2. Start The Server

-`sh start.sh --mine --unlock 0xACCOUNT_GENERATED_IN_UPPER_STEP_01`
+`sh start-geth.sh --mine --unlock 0xACCOUNT_GENERATED_IN_UPPER_STEP_01`

-The `start.sh` Script Support All Geth Params, But Some Of Them Included In The Script By Default.
+The `start-geth.sh` Script Support All Geth Params, But Some Of Them Included In The Script By Default.

 _0xACCOUNT_GENERATED_IN_UPPER_STEP_01_ Is The Account Generated In The First Step.